samsucik/discourse-analysis/cw1/structure.md

     - The concept of Mood relates to the very nature of clause as exchange
     - provides basis for interactions between addresser and audience in the form of 4 basic speech functions as exchanges of 2 types of commodity: statement (giving information), question (demanding information), offer (giving goods & services), and command (demanding g&s)
     - the mood itself is in a clause represented by subject + finite (typically the subject-verb pair)
-    - in English, difference between the most dominant speech functions (declarative statements & interrogative questions) surfaces as the different orderings of subject and finite
+    - in English, difference between the most dominant speech functions (declarative statements & interrogative questions) surfaces as the different orderings of subject and finite (perhaps useless fact)
+    - declarative/imperative/interrogative
-    - observe declarative/imperative/interrogative: 106/9/0: 92/8/0%
+      - observed: 106/9/0: 92/8/0%
-      - Ruijuan: 101/5/2: 93.5/4.6/0.9%
+      - Ruijuan: 101/5/2: 94/5/1%
       - Nur: 36/5/0: 88/12/0%
+    - **previous findings**:
+      - Nur:
+        - declarative clauses dominate {_making the speech solemn and persuasive, thrivingly recalling Mandela and his countrymen’s long sufferings, expressing gratitude to cowarriors and supporters and promising to work for the actual freedom_}
+        - followed by imperatives (non-commanding Let) {_helping Mandela arouse people’s passion to dream and act together to earn equality & freedom; minimizes the social distance; making speech more emotive, appealing, and inspiring._}
+      - Ruijuan:
+        - declaratives dominate {_give as much as possible information to the audience, recalling election campaign, expressing gratitude to supporters, promising, inspiring the audience to face difficulties as one_}
+        - imperatives (Let) follow {_shorten distance, call to act together & overcome the difficulties.; make speech more moving, appealing and inspiring_}
     - declarative examples
       - "On this day, we gather because we have chosen hope over fear, unity of purpose over conflict and discord."
     - imperatives addressed to "others" countries and potential enemies (3x), and to all Americans (the Let form, 3x)